Job Opportunities at PDS

 How to Apply:

-How to Apply: You must provide a complete application package which includes: (1) a cover letter as noted above; (2) a resume, including email address; (3) official college transcripts (if available; otherwise, they must be provided within 30 days if selected); and (4) a list of three references that include name, address, telephone number, and a statement of how each reference is able to evaluate your skills.
-Materials must be consolidated as a single PDF and only submitted to the following email address [email protected] The vacancy announcement # and title of the vacancy MUST APPEAR on the subject line of the email.
+You must provide a complete application package which includes: (1) a cover letter as noted above; (2) a resume, including email address; (3) official college transcripts (if available; otherwise, they must be provided within 30 days if selected); and (4) a list of three references that include name, address, telephone number, and a statement of how each reference is able to evaluate your skills.
+Materials should be consolidated as a single PDF and submitted to the following email address: [email protected].
+The vacancy announcement # and title of the vacancy MUST APPEAR on the subject line of the email.

 All application materials become property of PDS and will not be returned.
 For questions or concerns regarding this vacancy announcement, please contact Brigette Carrington at (202) 824-2237 or via the email address listed above.